Circulation - Reciprocal Access to Research Collections

 Before borrowing cards are issued for any of the programs below, the requestor's borrowing record at the University Libraries will be verified to be current and clear of obligations that block borrowing privileges.
 Please note that failure to return items to reciprocal institutions will result in blocks on borrowing privileges at the University at Albany Libraries.

 The Capital District Library Council (CDLC) sponsors the Direct Access Program (DAP).
 Upon presentation of a CDLC card, an individual may borrow from or use over fifty academic, public, law, medical, and technical libraries located in the Capital District.
-To receive a CDLC card, inquire at the Circulation Desk in the University Library.
+To receive a CDLC card, inquire at the University, Science, or Dewey Library Circulation Desk .
 For more information on the CDLC Direct Access Program and the lending categories and restrictions of its member libraries, consult its Web site (http://www.cdlc.org).
 The University Libraries offers courtesy borrowing privileges to borrowers affiliated with an academic library participating in the CDLC DAP; cards issued by public and special libraries do not currently qualify the holder for borrowing privileges.

 The State University of New York sponsors the Open Access Program, and most of the 64 SUNY affiliated institutions of higher education participate in the program.
 Upon presentation of a valid State University I.D. from one's home campus, faculty, students, and staff are entitled to use of the collections and facilities which the library offers to its own community, including borrowing privileges.
 A brochure listing program guidelines and participants is available at the University Library Circulation Desk.
 The University Libraries offers courtesy borrowing privileges to Open Access Program affiliates.